apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/primer.md

 The first three lines above tell AsterixDB to drop the old TinySocial dataverse, if one already exists, and then to create a brand new one and make it the focus of the statements that follow.
 The first _create type_ statement creates a datatype for holding information about Chirp users.
-It is a record type with a mix of integer and string data, very much like a (flat) relational tuple.
+It is a object type with a mix of integer and string data, very much like a (flat) relational tuple.
 The indicated fields are all mandatory, but because the type is open, additional fields are welcome.
 The second statement creates a datatype for Chirp messages; this shows how to specify a closed type.
-Interestingly (based on one of Chirp's APIs), each Chirp message actually embeds an instance of the sending user's information (current as of when the message was sent), so this is an example of a nested record in ADM.
+Interestingly (based on one of Chirp's APIs), each Chirp message actually embeds an instance of the sending user's information (current as of when the message was sent), so this is an example of a nested object in ADM.
 Chirp messages can optionally contain the sender's location, which is modeled via the senderLocation field of spatial type _point_; the question mark following the field type indicates its optionality.
 An optional field is like a nullable field in SQL---it may be present or missing, but when it's present,